 What has (and hasn't) worked for you when developing and pitching concepts for your clients?
 We'd love to hear about your experiences in the comments below.

-Andrew Follett is the founder of Demo Duck and Video Brewery where he makes animated explainer videos for companies small and large.
+Andrew Follett is the founder of Demo Duck, a Chicago video production company, and Video Brewery where he makes animated explainer videos for companies small and large.
 He enjoys travel, tennis, Seinfeld quotes and lives in Chicago with his wife and two kids.

 Andrew recently wrote about how you and your team, or client, need to define a singular objective for any video you create.
 It’s not always an easy journey, but without alignment, you’re in for a bumpy ride.